Pilot fish: Etymology and metaphors

 There are a few possible, conflicting etymologies for the term "pilot fish".
-One is that seafaring people believed that pilot fish, which would appear around the bow of their ships when they were close to land, were leading (or piloting) them back to port.
+One is that seafaring peoples believed that pilot fish, which would appear around the bow of their ships when they were close to land, were leading (or piloting) them back to port.
 An alternative etymology is that pilot fish were once, erroneously, thought to be piloting sharks to food, or even (as legends have it) piloting ships, whales and swimmers to safety.

 The pilot fish is sometimes used as a metaphor or simile; "they are like the pilot fish to the shark, serving to lead him to his victim".
 Pilot fish are also used as a metaphor or simile for scavengers or looters which accompany a greater threat.

 In myth

-In Greek mythology, a sailor called Pompilus helped the nymph Ocyrhoe when she was fleeing away from the god Apollo.
-The sailor moved the nymph from Miletus to Samos and the god punished him by making him a pilot fish.
+In Greek mythology, a sailor called Pompilus helped the nymph Ocyrhoë when she was fleeing away from the amorous god Apollo.
+The sailor moved the nymph from Miletus to the island of Samos and the god punished him by changing him into a pilot fish.

 Pancrates of Arcadia stated that it was a sacred fish in honour to Poseidon and that it was forbidden to eat it.
 However, a fisherman called Epopeus ate it and paid for his audacity with his life.